extrange/project-template/README.md

 My personal project template, for my Python/TS projects.

-With this project template, you get:

-- Automated testing on commit and when PRs are opened targeting the main branch (via pytest)
+Features:

-- `.env` validation via Pydantic Settings
+- Automated testing with coverage via GHA
-- Devcontainer features, in particular:
-  - Run tests and formatting on commit (via pre-commit)
-  - Python linting with Ruff
+- Linting with Ruff
-  - Dockerfile linting with Hadolint
+- Dockerfile with non-root user
-  - Non-root user setup
-- Python package management with Poetry
 - [`src/` project layout][src-layout]
-- Production `compose.yml` file

 ## Getting Started

+You will need to have `uv` installed.

 To start using this template, click 'Use this template' on the top right.

 Create a root `env/` folder, and add `local.env` and `prod.env` inside for your local and production environment variables respectively.

-Then, open the project in a Devcontainer.
+Run `uv sync`.

 Run your project with `python -m my_project.main`.